The Waverly Gallery on Broadway

-Directed by Drama Desk and Obie Award winner Lila Neugebauer (in her Broadway debut), the cast will include Grammy Award winner, and Academy and Golden Globe Award nominee, Elaine May, one half of the legendary comedy duo, Nichols and May, whose iconic show "An Evening With Mike Nichols" and Elaine May famously played the John Golden Theatre; Academy Award nominee Lucas Hedges; Tony Award winner Joan Allen; and, in his third Lonergan play, Michael Cera.
+Directed by Drama Desk and Obie Award winner Lila Neugebauer (in her Broadway debut), the cast includes Grammy Award winner, and Academy and Golden Globe Award nominee, Elaine May, one half of the legendary comedy duo, Nichols and May, whose landmark show "An Evening With Mike Nichols and Elaine May" famously played the John Golden Theatre; Academy Award nominee Lucas Hedges; Tony Award winner Joan Allen; and, in his third Lonergan play, Michael Cera.

 Tell Me More

 Kenneth Lonergan’s “The Waverly Gallery” charts the final years of a feisty grandmother as she slowly loses her battle with Alzheimer’s disease.
 Gladys lives in an apartment down the hall from her grandson, Daniel, who serves as the narrator for the evening and takes the audience through Gladys’s decline.
 A former lawyer and social activist, Gladys now runs a small art gallery in Greenwich Village, where a young artist named Don comes to be the last to hang his work there.
 Lonergan takes notes from his own life to explore an octogenarian’s fight to retain her independence when her body begins to fail her.